-This document has been developed to inform licensees about the non-financial performance data that is to be provided to the Authority for the year ending 30 June 2015.
+This document has been developed to inform licensees about the non-financial performance data that is to be provided to the ERA for the year ending 30 June 2016.

-It is important there is a shared understanding amongst stakeholders of the information that is to be reported by gas trading licensees, including the definitions to be applied to the performance indicators and the Authority's expectations about how the information should be presented.
-Consistent with this objective, the Authority has issued this guide to inform gas trading licensees about:
+It is important there is a shared understanding amongst stakeholders of the information that is to be reported by gas distribution licensees, including the definitions to be applied to the performance indicators and the ERA's expectations about how the information should be presented in the submission to the ERA.
+Consistent with this objective, the ERA has issued this guide to inform gas distribution licensees about:

-- the performance indicators that distributors are required to provide data for; - the definitions to be applied to the performance indicators; - how to calculate the performance data (where applicable); and - how and when the data is to be provided to the Authority.
+- the performance indicators that distributors are required to provide data for; - the definitions to be applied to the performance indicators; - how to calculate the performance data (where applicable); and - how and when the performance data is to be provided to the ERA.

-The Authority recommends that the licensee familiarise themselves with the Compendium of Gas Customer Licence Obligations (Gas Compendium)1 and the 2007 SCONRRR Report.2
+The ERA recommends that the licensee familiarise themselves with the Compendium of Gas Customer Licence Obligations (Gas Compendium).2